• Recipes Index

 5. Next sprinkle on the walnuts or pecans, then the chocolate chips.

-6. For the final step, drizzle the sweet and condensed milk over entire dessert, use the entire can and scrape out every drop. 🙂
+6. For the final step, drizzle the sweet and condensed milk over the entire dessert, use the entire can and scrape out every drop. 🙂

 7. Bake for 25-27 minutes or until lightly browned.